pramitt14/OS-Problems/README.md

 # OS-Problems
 This repository is about Operating System problems.
+Here all kind of algorithms are added.